fieldtrip/website/development/module/plotting.md

 The goal of the shared plotting functions (compared to MATLAB) is to reuse the same functionality in different functions and be able to improve the functionality everywhere.

-Furthermore, the shared plotting functions allow a power-user to construct more detailled data visualizations.
+Furthermore, the shared plotting functions allow a power-user to construct more detailed data visualizations.

 ## Module layout